 When does Mardi Gras start?
 There’s a simple trick to finding out when is Mardi Gras this year.
 See, the Lenten Season always follows a certain order – Shrove Tuesday aka Mardi Gras – Ash Wednesday – Palm Sunday – Maundy Thursday – Good Friday – Holy Saturday – East Sunday – Easter Monday.
 So Mardi Gras or Shrove Tuesday is always the day before Ash Wednesday.
 How do you find out when Ash Wednesday is?
 Well that depends on when Easter is.
 When is Easter?
 It depends.
 It’s usually on whether the church is using the Gregorian or Julian calendar.
 Most churches follow the Gregorian calendar, which celebrates Easter on the first Sunday after the first full moon after the vernal equinox as decided by the Nicean Council in 325 CE or 325 AD.

 If that’s all a bit too much, just ask Google.
-It knows whens Mardi Gras.
+It knows whens Mardi Gras is coming around.
 Anyways, here are the Mardi Gras dates for the next few years are here for your reference.

 25th February, 2020